The It Girl (novel series): Synopsis

-Jenny Humphrey is leaving Constance Billard School for girls to attend Waverly Academy, an elite boarding school in New York horse country where glamorous rich kids don't let the rules get in the way of an excellent time.
+Jenny Humphrey is leaving the Constance Billard School for Girls to attend Waverly Academy, an elite boarding school in New York horse country where glamorous rich kids don't let the rules get in the way of an excellent time.
 Jenny is determined to leave her crazy Manhattan past behind and become a sophisticated goddess on campus.
 But first she'll have to contend with her self-absorbed roommates, Callie Vernon and Brett Messerschmidt.
 Hot guys, intrigue, and gossip all add up to more trouble than ever for Jenny.

 Jenny desperately wants to gain Tinsley's acceptance and finally be a part of the popular crowd, but along the way she begins to wonder what price she will have to pay.
 To make matters worse she falls hard for Callie's estranged boyfriend, Easy, and is forced to choose between the boy she thinks she loves and her new friends.